-Try being outdoors more and you will find that this will bring more peace to your mind.
+Try going outdoors more and you will find that this will bring more peace to your mind.
 It will soothe the nerves and lift your mood.

 I love blogging.
 First of all, blogging can be such a rewarding creative pursuit.

-There is so much involved in blogging that while you are engrossed in the writing process your mind has no time for intrusive thoughts. you have planning to do it.
-Keyword research.
+There is so much involved in blogging and while you are engrossed in the writing process your mind has no time for intrusive thoughts.

-Also, you can help others by sharing what you know.
-That boosts your confidence and mental health as well.
+When you blog you can help others by sharing what you know which boosts your confidence.